Farama-Foundation/Miniworld/docs/design.md

 ## Reward Function

+Each environment has an associated `max_episode_steps` variable which specifies the maximum number of time steps allowed to complete an episode.
 By default, rewards are sparse and in the [0, 1] range, with a small penalty being given based on the number of time steps needed to complete the task.
 If the task is not completed within `max_episode_steps`, a reward of 0 is produced.
 See the `_reward()` method of `MiniWorldEnv`.